 Insurance and Pension Division.

-Sample application for Contribution Payment Exemption System / Special Payment System for Students
+Sample application for Contribution Payment Exemption System

 The Japan Pension Service will screen your exemption application, and send you a notification of approval or rejection about 3 months after submission.
 Applications for exemptions are accepted every year from July until June of the following year.